A Complete Guide to Visiting the Beautiful Keukenhof Gardens 2026

 Keukenhof Offerings

-The gardens are divided into different sections, each with its own unique theme and style.
+You’ll see below on the map that the gardens are divided into different sections.
 Visitors can explore the English landscape garden, the historical garden, the Japanese garden, and more.

 There are also several pavilions that showcase different types of flowers, including hydrangeas, daffodils, and orchids.
 These pavilions offer information on the history of the flowers, facts, and even plenty of photo ops!